-- beneficiaries; lawsuits or legal actions; unusual or unanticipated trends; legislative updates; and descriptions of any public forums held.
-The Monitoring Report should also include a summary of all public comments received through postaward public forums regarding the progress of the demonstration. - b.
-Performance Metrics Per 42 CFR 431.428, the Monitoring Reports must document the impact of the demonstration in providing insurance coverage to beneficiaries and the uninsured population, as well as outcomes of care, quality and cost of care, and access to care.
-This may also include the results of beneficiary satisfaction surveys, if conducted, grievances and appeals.
-The required monitoring and performance metrics must be included in writing in the Monitoring Reports, and will follow the framework provided by CMS to support federal tracking and analysis. - c.
-Budget Neutrality and Financial Reporting Requirements- Per 42 CFR 431.428, the Monitoring Reports must document the financial performance of the demonstration.
-The state must provide an updated budget neutrality workbook with every Monitoring Report that meets all the reporting requirements for monitoring budget neutrality set forth in the General Financial Requirements section of these STCs, including the submission of corrected budget neutrality data upon request.
-In addition, the state must report quarterly and annual expenditures associated with the populations affected by this demonstration on the Form CMS-64.
-Administrative costs should be reported separately. - d.
+- 8.6.2.
+Performance Metrics.
+Per applicable CMS guidance and technical assistance, the performance metrics will provide data to support tracking the state's progress toward meeting the demonstration's annual goals and overall targets as will be identified in the approved Monitoring Protocol and will cover key policies under this demonstration.
+Additionally, per 42 CFR §431.428, the Monitoring Reports must document the impact of the demonstration on beneficiaries' outcomes of care, quality and cost of care, and access to care.
+Such reporting must also be stratified by key demographic subpopulations of interest (e.g., by sex, age, race/ethnicity, primary language, disability status, and geography) and by demonstration component, to the extent feasible.
+Subpopulation reporting will support identifying any existing shortcomings or disparities in quality of care and health outcomes and help track whether the demonstration's initiatives help improve outcomes for the state's Medicaid population, including the narrowing of any identified disparities.
+This may also include the results of beneficiary satisfaction surveys, if conducted, and grievances and appeals.
+The required monitoring and performance metrics must be included in the Monitoring Reports and will follow the framework provided by CMS to support federal tracking and analysis. - 8.6.3.
+Budget Neutrality and Financial Reporting Requirements.
+Per 42 CFR 431.428, the Monitoring Reports must document the financial performance of the demonstration.
+The state must provide an updated budget neutrality workbook with every Monitoring Report that meets all the reporting requirements for monitoring budget neutrality set forth in the General Financial Requirements section of these STCs, including the submission of corrected budget neutrality data up request.
+In addition, the state must report quarterly, and annual expenditures associated with the populations affected by this demonstration on the Form CMS-64.
+Administrative costs should be reported separately. - 8.6.4.
 Evaluation Activities and Interim Findings.
-Per 42 CFR 431.428, the Monitoring Reports must document any results of the demonstration to date per the evaluation hypotheses.
-Additionally, the state shall include a summary of the progress of evaluation activities, including key milestones accomplished, as well as challenges encountered and how they were addressed. - e.
+Per 42 CFR § 431.428, the Monitoring Reports must document any results of the demonstration to date per the evaluation hypotheses.
+Additionally, the state shall include a summary of the progress of evaluation activities, including key milestones accomplished, as well as challenges encountered and how they were addressed. - 8.6.5.
 SUD Health IT.
-The state must include a summary of progress made in regards to SUD Health IT requirements outlined in STC 28 - f.
-Tribal Engagement and Collaboration Process.
-The state must include a summary of its tribal engagement activities with respect to this demonstration, including those outlined in STC 19. - 37.
-Close-Out Report.
-Within 120 calendar days after the expiration of the demonstration, the state must submit a Draft Close-Out Report to CMS for comments. - a.
-The draft report must comply with the most current guidance from CMS. - b.
-The state must present to and participate in a discussion with CMS on the close-out report. - c.
-The state must take into consideration CMS' comments for incorporation into the final close-out report. - d.
-The Final Close-Out report is due to CMS no later than 30 calendar days after receipt of CMS' comments.
+The state will include a summary of progress made in regards to SUD Health IT requirements outlined in STC 5.4.14. - 8.7.
+SUD Mid-Point Assessment.
+The state must contract with an independent entity to conduct a Mid-Point Assessment by December 31, 2026.
+This timeline will allow for the Mid-Point Assessment to capture approximately the first two-and-a-half years of demonstration program data, accounting for data run-out and data completeness.
+In the design, planning and conduction of the Mid-Point Assessment, the state must require that the independent assessor consult with key stakeholders including, but not limited to: representatives of MCO, health care providers (including SUD treatment providers), beneficiaries, community groups, and other key partners